It is 2026. The App Store is a jungle.

 Best For: People who like structure and grammar rules.

 Babbel feels like a traditional language class, but on your phone.
-It’s very structured and clear.
+It’s very structured and clear — including for English vocabulary, if that's your target language.

 - The Pros: High-quality explanations of grammar.